The Great American Bash (1992): Aftermath

 The 1992 Great American Bash was the final Great American Bash event held until the 1995 event.
 The event launched the first NWA World Tag Team Championship recognized at the NWA level and those titles still exist currently.
 From this point forward, the WCW and NWA World Tag Team titles were defended together until WCW seceded for good from the NWA in September, 1993.

-Also at the event was the announcement of a tournament beginning on August 6, 1992 in Tokyo for the NWA World Heavyweight Championship.
+Also at the event was the announcement of a tournament beginning on August 6, 1992 in Tokyo for the NWA World Heavyweight Championship, which had been vacant since Ric Flair left for the WWF in September 1991.
 During the announcement, WCW Executive Vice President Bill Watts anticipated an eventual unification with the WCW World title though the titles remained separate entities during WCW’s relationship with the NWA.
 The unification didn’t occur until 1994 when the big gold belt shown in the segment represented the WCW International World Heavyweight Championship.

 A rematch between Sting and Big Van Vader was scheduled on August 2 though Sting was injured so a drawing was held to determine a new contender for the WCW World title.
 Ron Simmons won that drawing and the championship.
 Vader regained the title on December 30.
 Sting would briefly take the title in March 1993 until Vader got it back again.